Loiret tourism & sightseeing

 See the 16th century renaissance style Chateau de la Bussière, surrounded by gardens (classified as a 'remarkable garden') and a lake, then continue further south-east to find activities based along the river and canal at Briare where the Loire is crossed by a canal.

 The link with Joan of Arc (Maid of Orléans) plays a important role in the history and the tourism of the Loiret department, including Beaugency, medieval town and site of an important battle to the south-west of the department.

 Just north of Beaugency at Meung-sur-Loire you can see a castle and several other notable historical buildings.
+On the edge of Meung-sur-Loire is the Jardins-de-Roquelin, a pretty rose garden.
 After exploring Meung-sur-Loire we also suggest you visit the 16th century gothic style basilica at Clery-Saint-Andre, a short distance east of the town.